-The Board of TTI met formally on six occasions during 2019, with its main focus being to direct the operations of underwriting, sales, the external reinsurance programme, service, claims management including reserving, information technology and general administration.
+The Board of TTI met formally on five occasions during 2020, with its main focus being to direct the operations of underwriting, the external reinsurance programme, loss prevention, claims management including reserving, information technology, Brexit planning and general administration.
 The Board also monitored performance against budget.

-The Board is assisted by TTI's Audit & Risk Committee and by the Nominations and Investment Committees of both TTI and its parent company, Through Transport Mutual Insurance Association Limited ("the Group").
+The Board is assisted by TTI's Audit & Risk Committee and by the Investment, Management and Nominations Committees of both TTI and its parent company, Through Transport Mutual Insurance Association Limited ("the Group").
 The Board is appraised as to the main issues discussed and all minutes of meetings of the committees are distributed to the Board.

 TTI's Audit & Risk Committee assists the Board in discharging its responsibilities for the integrity of the financial statements, the assessment of the effectiveness of the systems of internal control and risk management, monitoring the effectiveness and objectivity of the internal and external auditors and compliance with regulatory requirements in relevant jurisdictions.
-The Audit & Risk Committee met on five occasions during 2019.
+The Audit & Risk Committee met on five occasions during 2020.